lilyayala/Auth0RulesProject/README.md

 1. Create a brand new Auth0 application and start this guide from part 1
 1. Download [(https://github.com/lilyayala/Auth0RulesProject)] application and start the guide from part 2 (Skip part3)
-NOTE: You'll need a Github account
+*NOTE: You'll need a Github account*
 1. Add the functions to create the list of rules per application to an existing application (follow part 2 and 3)

 ## PART 1: Create an Application

-NOTE: for this solution, I've used Node js.
-However, any other technology can be used depending on customer needs.
+*NOTE: for this solution, I've used Node js.
+However, any other technology can be used depending on customer needs.*

 After login to your Auth0 Account Dashboard, go to Applications section on the left menu and click create a new Application, you should select a Regular Web Application using Node.js and change the name, e.g., ListOfRulesAndClients.
 Once you've created the app, go to settings, and set http://localhost:3000/callback as the Allowed Callback URL.

-## part 2: Auth0 configuration Create a Whitelist for a specific App or add to rule if already exists and add this JS code:
+## PART 2: Auth0 configuration Create a Whitelist for a specific App or add to rule if already exists and add this JS code:
 Create a Whitelist Rule with the following code:

 ``` javascript